A Few Large Shifts: Layer-Inconsistency Based Minimal Overhead Adversarial Example Detection: Abstract

 \section{Abstract}

-Deep neural networks (DNNs) are highly susceptible to adversarial examples--subtle, imperceptible perturbations that can lead to incorrect predictions.
-While detection-based defenses offer a practical alternative to adversarial training, many existing methods depend on external models, complex architectures, heavy augmentations, or adversarial data, limiting their efficiency and generalizability.
+Deep neural networks (DNNs) are highly susceptible to adversarial examples—subtle, imperceptible perturbations that can lead to incorrect predictions.
+While detection-based defenses offer a practical alternative to adversarial training, many existing methods depend on external models, complex architectures, or adversarial data, limiting their efficiency and generalizability.
 We introduce a lightweight, plug-in detection framework that leverages internal layer-wise inconsistencies within the target model itself, requiring only benign data for calibration.
-Our approach is grounded in the \textbf{A Few Large Shifts Assumption}, which posits that adversarial perturbations typically induce large representation \textit{shifts} in a small subset of layers.
-Building on this, we propose two complementary strategies---\textbf{Recovery Testing (RT)} and \textbf{Logit-layer Testing (LT)}---to expose internal disruptions caused by adversaries.
-Evaluated on CIFAR-10, CIFAR-100, and ImageNet under both standard and adaptive threat models, our method achieves state-of-the-art detection performance with negligible computational overhead and no compromise to clean accuracy.
+Our approach is grounded in the \textbf{A Few Large Shifts Assumption}, which posits that adversarial perturbations induce large, localized violations of \emph{layer-wise Lipschitz continuity} in a small subset of layers.
+Building on this, we propose two complementary strategies—\textbf{Recovery Testing (RT)} and \textbf{Logit-layer Testing (LT)}—to empirically measure these violations and expose internal disruptions caused by adversaries.
+Evaluated on CIFAR-10, CIFAR-100, and ImageNet under both standard and adaptive threat models, our method achieves state-of-the-art detection performance with negligible computational overhead.
+Furthermore, our system-level analysis provides a practical method for selecting a detection threshold with a formal lower-bound guarantee on accuracy.
 The code is available here: \faIcon{github}\ \url{https://github.com/c0510gy/AFLS-AED}.

 \keywords{Adversarial detection \and Deep learning \and Layer inconsistency \and Robust defense \and Adaptive attacks}